astrohart/MFR/MFR.FileSystem.Retrievers/README.md

-Gets a reference to the one and only instance of the object that implements the [IFileSystemEntryListRetriever](#T-MFR-FileSystem-Retrievers-Interfaces-IFileSystemEntryListRetriever 'MFR.FileSystem.Retrievers.Interfaces.IFileSystemEntryListRetriever') interface that represents an object that is capable of retrieving the list of all those files on the filesystem that contain a specific text pattern.
+Gets a reference to the one and only instance of the object that implements the [IFileSystemEntryListRetriever](#T-MFR-FileSystem-Retrievers-Interfaces-IFileSystemEntryListRetriever 'MFR.FileSystem.Retrievers.Interfaces.IFileSystemEntryListRetriever') interface that represents an object that is capable of searching text in files.

 <a name='P-MFR-FileSystem-Retrievers-TextInFilesRetriever-OperationType'></a>
 ### OperationType `property`